f4exb/sdrangel/plugins/channel/udpsrc/readme.md

 <h3>11: FM deviation</h3>

-This is the FM deviation in Hz for NFM demodulated samples.
-Therefore it is active only if `S16LE NFM` is selected as the sample format.
-A positive deviation of this amount from the central carrier will result in a sample output value of 32767 (0x7FFF) corresponding to the +1.0 real value.
-A negative deviation of this amount from the central carrier will result in a sample output value of -32768 (0x8000) corresponding to the -1.0 real value.
+This is the maximum expected FM deviation in Hz for NFM demodulated samples.
+Therefore it is active only for `NFM` types of sample formats.
+A positive deviation of this amount from the central carrier will result in a sample output value of 32767 (0x7FFF) corresponding to a +1.0 real value.
+A negative deviation of this amount from the central carrier will result in a sample output value of -32768 (0x8000) corresponding to a -1.0 real value.

 <h3>12: Boost</h3>

-Amplify the signal being sent over UDP from the original.
-There are 4 levels of amplification from 0: none to 3: maximum
+Amplifies the signal from the input passband signal before processing.
+The level of amplification is the log2 of the amplification factor applied therefore it varies from 0 dB (0) to +30 dB (3) in 10 dB steps.

 <h3>13: Audio volume</h3>